Jimisa/docsify-perso/docs/perso/Bluetooth-controlled-car/README.md

 # Bluetooth controlled car from a dumped RC car

-I bought a 5€ car in a toy shop for my son.
-Ultimately it should have been a 1/10, 1/8 RC car, but for unknown reason, the car mounting was unfinished : no battery plugs, no remote control.
+Recently I bought a 5€ worth car in a toy shop for my son.
+Ultimately it should have been a 1/10 or 1/8 RC car, but for unknown reason, the car mounting was unfinished : no battery plugs, no remote control.
 I thought it can be fun to finish that work.
 Inside the car, there is a circuit board and 2 DC motors.
 The board barely discloses any information.
 It accepts 4.5V as input, has a 2.4 Ghz RF chip and that's it.
 Instead, I'd install a MCU with a bluetooth receiver and a L293D chip to control the 2 motors.
-The controller also contains a bluetooth MCU, a 4 directionnal joystick and a switch.
+The controller also contains a bluetooth MCU, two 4-directionnal joysticks and a switch.

 ![Inside the car](_media/unknown_chip_car_S.png)

 > Steps
 >
-> 1. Make the controller and the joystick operational
+> 1. Make the controller and the joysticks operationals
 > 2. Connect and transfer data between two bluetooth chips
 > 3. Set up the L293D module and make the motors responsive
 > 4. Final configurations and evolutions

 ## Tools and hardware

+For the controller:

-* 2 ESP32 MCU
+* 1 ESP32 MCU
-* 1 4-direction joystick
+* 2 4-direction joystick
 * 1 switch
+* 1 MT3608 Step-up converter
+* 1 3.7V Li-ion battery

+For the car :

+* 1 ESP32 MCU
 * 1 L293D
+* 1 LM2596S Step-down converter
+* 1 3.7V Li-ion battery
+* 1 9V alcaline battery

 ## The controller